 '''

-:- child_of(joseph_ll, maria_theresia).
+:- child_of(joseph_II, maria_theresia).

 '''

-• queries are equivalent to use cases, as they are checked whenever the program is safed (in GUPU) or compiled (in general)

-• a query tests whether a relation holds
+queries are equivalent to use cases, as they are checked whenever the program is compiled a query tests whether a relation holds queries are equivalent to use cases, as they are checked whenever the program is compiled

 '''

-:- child_of(joseph_ll, maria_theresia).
+:- child_of(joseph_II, maria_theresia).

 '''